 Not many executives wake up on a Monday morning with a cry of joy.
 And every employee complains about his colleagues, or irritating customers now and then – but these aren’t good reasons to start looking for a new job.
 Any employee who believes that their current position isn’t making full use of their potential, however, should seriously consider a career reorientation.
 Oftentimes, as you ascend the career ladder, more and more career opportunities become available for those on the senior management level.
-So start the new year off right by being honest with yourself about whether or not you need a change.
+So, be honest with yourself – is it time for a career change?

 The Advantages of a Professional Reorientation